Transferring credits

 The JST is reviewed for potential transfer credit in accordance with VA guidelines and Arizona statutes related to awarding credit for military training and education.
 Credits are evaluated at the time of JST submission to ASU.
 It is recommended the JST be sent to ASU upon application to ensure timely processing and evaluation.

-ASU accepts the following military transcripts to transfer credits:
+ASU accepts the following military transcripts for transfer credit:

 Veterans exception